elastic/connectors/README.rst

     s3: connectors.sources.aws:S3DataSource

-This notation is called the Fully Qualified Name (FQN) and tells the framework where the class is located so it can import it and instanciate it.
+The source class is declared with its `Fully Qualified Name (FQN)<https://en.wikipedia.org/wiki/Fully_qualified_name>`_ so the framework knows where the class is located so it can import it and instanciate it.

 Source classes can be located in this project or any other Python